-National Parks and Wildlife Service is responsible for protecting and managing live marine mammals in New South Wales.
-As subject matter experts, National Parks and Wildlife Service will also provide support and advice to other land managers when they need to deal with deceased whales on their land.
+National Parks and Wildlife Service (NPWS) protects marine mammals in New South Wales.
+From time to time whale carcasses may wash ashore as part of their natural life cycle.
+As a central advisory service and subject matter experts, National Parks and Wildlife Service will provide support and advice to other land managers when they need to deal with deceased whales on their land.

 Land managers responsible for deceased whales